digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/GettingStarted.md

 pure $ toInterfaceContractId @Holding.I newTransferableCid
 ```

-The first line casts the holding contract id (of type `ContractId Holding.I`) to the `Transferable` interface using `coerceContractId`.
+The first line converts the holding contract id (of type `ContractId Holding.I`) to the `Transferable` interface using `coerceContractId`.

 Then, the `Transfer` choice defined as part of the `Transferable.I` interface is invoked.

-Finally, the new holding is cast back to a `Holding.I` before it is returned.
+Finally, the new holding is converted back to a `Holding.I` before it is returned.
 This is done using `toInterfaceContractId`.

 In order to fully understand these instructions, we need to keep it mind the interface hierarchy used by our holding implementation.

 ![](interface_hierarchy.png)

-We use `coerceContractId` to cast the `Holding` to a `Transferable`.
+We use `coerceContractId` to convert the `Holding` to a `Transferable`.
 The success of this operation is not guaranteed and will result in a run-time error if the holding implementation at hand does not implement `Transferable`.

-We use `toInterfaceContractId` to cast back to a `Holding`.
+We use `toInterfaceContractId` to convert back to a `Holding`.
 This is because all `Transferable`s implement the `Holding` interface, so the validity of this operation is guaranteed at compile-time.

 ### Why is Alice an observer on Bob's account?